Intermediate20 min readLogistics & Warehousing

 ABB Function Blocks Example for Material Handling

 Complete working example demonstrating Function Blocks implementation for Material Handling using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 (* ABB Automation Builder - Material Handling Control *)